Last updated: October 27, 2021.

-There are currently over 200 pro-democracy figures behind bars or in custody, according to prisoners’ rights group Wall-fare.
+There are currently over 200 pro-democracy figures behind bars or in custody, according to final figures provided by the soon-to-be-disbanded prisoners’ rights group Wall-fare.
 In all, there were – on average – 7,752 people serving time in Hong Kong in 2019, the latest year statistics are available.

 Many people choose to post letters to people within the Hong Kong prison system to show their support, and many detainees invite the public to keep in touch.
 However, some rules apply.

 Some well-known politicians and activists in custody or prison have designated addresses for helpers to organise letters before sending them on in batches.